jamierumbelow/jamieonsoftware.com/_drafts/why-im-long-on-visa.md

 Finally, this purchase reflects a wider trend.

 As Stripe, Twilio, Algolia, and now Plaid have shown, making developers happy is big business.
-And it’s not just a big business in its own right.

-Making developers happy and productive has serious downstream effects.
+But making developers happy and productive also has serious downstream effects.
 It reduces the amount of time and money it takes to create new products.
 It encourages the development of new tools which themselves make developers happy and productive, effecting a [Cambrian explosion](https://www.techrepublic.com/article/the-open-source-decade-fueled-by-cloud-and-github/) of new products and tools.

 Just like the set of norms and tools developed around open source, and [composability](https://medium.com/dappradar-com/collateralization-and-composability-what-i-learned-at-defi-summit-london-2019-446005eee000) in smart-contract technologies, making it easy, cheap, and secure for developers to access financial data will only accelerate the potential of technology –– and, crucially, along dimensions we can’t easily predict.